 The IRS has the sole authority to determine the outcome of an audit.
 In the best-case scenario, the agency might agree that a taxpayer’s paperwork is correct and decide to drop the examination.
 In other cases, the two sides might agree that an underpayment has occurred and work towards a payment plan.
 If the IRS identifies an apparent underpayment that the taxpayer disagrees with, then an appeal could be necessary.

 Taxpayers have the right to seek an appeal of an IRS decision in an independent forum.
 The IRS Office of Appeals operates separately from the office pursuing the audit.
 In these appeals, taxpayers have the right to introduce evidence and obtain representation from an attorney.
 A Washington DC tax audit and appeals lawyer could help to determine if an appeal is necessary and take every required step to protect a taxpayer’s legal rights.

 Find Support with a Washington DC IRS Audit and Appeals Attorney

 Parties who are facing the prospect of an audit need to move quickly to protect themselves.
 Whether through the mail or in person, the IRS can demand that you provide additional information concerning your tax returns.
 An unfavorable outcome in these cases can result in the IRS demanding additional tax payments.

 Fortunately, a Washington DC IRS audit and appeals lawyer might be able to help.
 During an audit, an attorney could assist parties in understanding the process and submit the necessary paperwork.
-If this still fails to bring a positive outcome, a lawyer could file an appeal within the IRS.
+If this still fails to bring a positive outcome, an IRS lawyer could file an appeal within the agency.
 Contact a lawyer today to let them help you.